 Local Internet access via secure web gateways

 ● Cisco SD-WAN technology enables enterprises to build a scalable and carrier-neutral WAN infrastructure, allowing them to reduce WAN transport costs and network operational expenses.

-● Enterprises can leverage Cisco’s Cloud onRamp for SaaS capabilities to intelligently route Office 365 traffic, providing a fast, secure, and reliable end-user experience.
+● Enterprises can leverage Cisco’s Cloud OnRamp for SaaS capabilities to intelligently route Microsoft 365 traffic, providing a fast, secure, and reliable end-user experience.

 ● All paths to Microsoft 365 from each circuit at the branch, regional hub, and data center will be monitored continuously for performance, and the application traffic will be dynamically routed to the best-performing path without requiring human intervention.